Awareness in Action

 For fifteen years, hundreds of rabbis, cantors, lay leaders, and individual learners have used the Text Study program to deepen their experience of Torah, enrich their teachings and sermons, lead community study groups, and grow in practice.
-Join Rabbi Sam Feinsmith and/or Rabbi Marc Margolius this year in the profound and spiritually uplifting world of Torah study with the Institute for Jewish Spirituality.
+Join us this year in the profound and spiritually uplifting world of Torah study with the Institute for Jewish Spirituality.

 Retreats and Programs

-Deepening at 20: Heart-Opening Practice for Challenging Times
+Practice for Resilience and Wisdom in Challenging Times

 An 18-month program for community leaders focusing on cultivating mindfulness, prayer, middot (inner dispositions like equanimity, gratitude, patience, etc.), and learning as spiritual practices.
 The program includes four retreats, monthly spiritual guidance with Institute faculty, and interim havruta learning.
 Kivvun is the only Institute program that fully pays for itself.